reasonwithoutrestraint/site/Original/My moral understanding.md

 Aesthetic morality:
 - This is a system for evaluating actions generally.
-- Judgments can be given either a constituitivist or dispositionalist analysis, found in all human cultures/societies.
+- Judgments can be given either a constitutivist or dispositionalist analysis, found in all human cultures/societies.
 - The actions are evaluated based on whether they warrant blame/praise.
 - On one reading, the rationality of these emotions depends on the nature of these emotions (which is relative and contingent).
 Thus, this morality itself is relative and contingent (similar to aesthetics, a la secondary qualities).
-Probably in line with the constituitivist analysis.
+Probably in line with the constitutivist analysis.
 This may be relative to contingent sensibilities.
-- On another reading, these emotions have no constituitive meaning per se.
+- On another reading, these emotions have no constitutive meaning per se.
 They are mere tools to regulate society.
 As such, these emotions are warranted insofar as they promote the good of society (just as with individual rationality), i.e. positive states of consciousness, etc. The good of society should also be constrained in some way by consideration of the interests the agents who are issued duties, for it is assumed that all agents have reason to be moral.
 - Sits somewhere between ettiquette and objective morality below, and is probably blurred in some way with ettiquette.
 - If a moral statement is true in this sense for a person, then they would be motivated to respect its law if they were informed/rational.